 Khan academy website

 Khan Academy is a non-profit organization that offers a ton of free online classes on all sorts of subjects.
-This platform is not only free to use but also easy to navigate, making it perfect for course creators involved in the charity space.
+This platform is free to use and easy to navigate, making it perfect for course creators involved in the charity space.

-At Khan Academy, you have access to a variety of resources to enhance your courses, such as videos, quizzes, and interactive elements.
-This way, you can make sure your course is not only informative but also engaging and fun for your students.
+At Khan Academy, you can access various resources to enhance your courses, such as videos, quizzes, and interactive elements.
+This way, you can ensure your course is informative, engaging, and fun for your students.

-You can also track your student’s progress on Khan Academy, which allows you to see what’s working and what needs improvement.
+You can also track your student’s progress on Khan Academy, allowing you to see what’s working and needs improvement.
 This helps you make adjustments and improve your course over time.

 Pros: